Stargate (music producers): Formation and early works

-Stargate began in 1996 as a song-writing trio in Trondheim, Norway, consisting of Tor Erik Hermansen, Mikkel Storleer Eriksen, and Hallgeir Rustan (born 11 April 1966).
-When they first met, Hermansen was a talent scout for the Norwegian branch of the record label Warner Music Group, Eriksen owned a studio, and Rustan was a mechanical engineer before becoming involved in music.
-One of their first successful productions was with Norwegian R&B singer Noora Noor.
-Her first album "Curious" was produced in their Trondheim studio.
-Noora Noor was signed to the Norwegian branch of the record label Warner Music Group.
-"Need You", her main hit from this album, was released throughout Europe and gave Stargate attention from the UK music industry.
-While in Norway, they ventured into the British market, mostly writing songs for R&B-pop performers.
+Stargate started in 1996 as a songwriting trio in Trondheim, Norway, consisting of Tor Erik Hermansen, Mikkel Storleer Eriksen, and Hallgeir Rustan (born 11 April 1966).
+When they first met, Hermansen was a talent scout for the Norwegian branch of Warner Music Group, Eriksen owned a studio, and Rustan was a mechanical engineer before becoming involved in music.
+One of their first successful productions was with Norwegian R&B singer Noora Noor, whose first album Curious was produced in their Trondheim studio.
+"Need You", her main hit from this album, was released throughout Europe and gave Stargate attention from the British music industry.
+While in Norway, they ventured into the British market, mostly writing songs for R&B and pop performers.
 At this time they called the team Stargate, a name specifically established for their projects in the United Kingdom.

-The team's initial successes was in the British market.
 Stargate's first international success came with British pop outfit S Club 7, whose 1999 single "S Club Party" reached No. 2 in Australia and No. 1 in New Zealand.
-This success was followed with another British pop group, Hear'Say's single "The Way to Your Love", which peaked at No. 1 in the United Kingdom in 2001.
+This success was followed with Hear'Say's 2001 single "The Way to Your Love", which peaked at No. 1 in the United Kingdom.
 The team has also produced many Top 10 hits in the United Kingdom for acts such as Blue, Mis-Teeq and Atomic Kitten, and worked with European acts Javine, Shola Ama, Five, and Samantha Mumba.